ahany/behavioral-cloning/README.md

 ####  Horizontal and vertical shifts.

-Horizontal and vertical shifts were applied to images to simulate the effect of the car at different positions in the lane.
+Horizontal and vertical shifts were applied to images to simulate the effect of the car being at different positions in the lane.
 An offset was added to the steering angle to help train the model to recover to the center of the lane in case of deviating.
 Vertical shifts were added to simulate going downhill or uphill.
+Steering angle was not changed for vertical shifts.

     def image_shift(image, steer):
 	    tr_x = 100*np.random.uniform()-50